MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ---
 # Explore data in a view on a grid page

 In model-driven apps, the read-only grid is the default control used to represent rows of data in tabular form.

-In the sitemap, when there'a a table in the subarea, the default layout of that subarea is called the grid page.
+In the sitemap, when there'a a table in the subarea, the default layout of that subarea is referred as, the grid page.

    > [!div class="mx-imgBorder"]